gabtoschi/gabtoschi.github.io/content/en/blog/review/layton-curious-village.md

 thumbnail: "/img/reviews/layton-curious-village/thumbnail.jpg"
 ---

 If you look at any page of my blog, you can see how much I love puzzle games.
 For some reason, the concept of solving logic conundrums is really fun to me, and it always has been.
 But between my bad games of Tetris and a lot of Flash escape rooms that I solved, no puzzle series had a impact on me than the one started by **Professor Layton and the Curious Village**.
-Launched in 2008 for the Nintendo DS (but **now available for Android and iOS in this "HD for Mobile" remaster**), it's not probably the start of one of my favorite franchises in gaming, but also an amazing concept that is almost perfectly executed.
+Launched in 2008 for the Nintendo DS (but **now available for Android and iOS in this "HD for Mobile" remaster**), it's not only the start of one of my favorite franchises in gaming, but also an amazing concept that is almost perfectly executed.

 # An activity book that makes you cry

 The best way I can explain what is a Professor Layton game is as "**an activity book that makes you cry**".
-Half of the time you will be solving a lot of enigmas and tricky questions, but the rest of your game will be a story full of mysteries, incredible characters and a need for a little bit of disbelief by the player.
+Half of the time you will be solving a lot of enigmas and tricky questions, but the rest of your game will be a story full of mysteries, incredible characters and a need for a little bit of suspension of disbelief by the player.
 The plot starts with Hershel Layton, a professor of archeology and puzzle expert from London, and Luke Triton, his loyal apprentice, being invited to solve a strange case of inheritance.

 ![Professor Layton and the Curious Village HD](/img/reviews/layton-curious-village/car.jpg)